Improved Central Limit Theorem and bootstrap approximations in high dimensions: Main Theoretical Arguments

-\section{Iterative Randomized Lindeberg Method}
+\subsection{Iterative Randomized Lindeberg Method}

-In this section, we develop the iterative randomized Lindeberg method and derive a distributional approximation result, Theorem \ref{cor: max}, using this method.
-We will use this result in the next section to prove our main results on the bootstrap approximations in high dimensions, as stated in Section \ref{sec: main results}.
+In this section, we derive a distributional approximation result, Theorem \ref{cor: max}, using a novel proof technique, which we call the iterative randomized Lindeberg method.
+We will use this result in Section \ref{sec: proofs} to prove our main results on the Gaussian and bootstrap approximations in high dimensions, as stated in Section \ref{sec: main results}.

 Let $V_1,\dots,V_n, Z_1,\dots,Z_n$ be a sequence of independent random vectors in $\mathbb R^p$ such that $\Ep[V_{i j}] = \Ep[Z_{i j}] = 0$ for all $i = 1,\dots,n$ and $j = 1,\dots,p$, where $V_{i j}$ and $Z_{i j}$ denote the $j$th components of $V_{i j}$ and $Z_{i j}$, respectively.
 We will assume that these vectors obey the following conditions: